Preventing Q fever on farm

 About this project

-This project, Rethinking Q Fever, is led by GippsDairy and will allow farmers and farm workers in the Victorian dairy sector to access subsidised Q Fever screening and vaccinations.
+This project, Rethinking Q fever, is led by GippsDairy and will allow farmers and farm workers in the Victorian dairy sector to access subsidised Q fever testing and vaccinations.

 It builds on the success of the Gippsland pilot in 2025 and will expand its reach beyond Gippsland to western Victoria and Murray Dairy regions.